Sometimes, as marketers, we get so caught up in what we think looks great that we forget to think about what our audience prefers.

 Even if you think you know the best days and times your audience is most receptive to your emails, it could change.
 This will always be in flux, and you have to be prepared accordingly.

 Ah, the call to action.
 It’s so necessary, but is it working for your company?

-That might be the first thing you test, whether a text CTA or a button performs better for your audience.
+That might be the first thing you test: buttons or links?

 Once you make that decision, you’re not done yet.
 You should also test for the following:

 - The amount of whitespace your email has, which can either obscure your CTA button or let it stand out

 - The color of your CTA button, as well as the other colors in your email, including the background

 - The design of the button, including shadows, edges, and more

 - The size of the button